 Section 8.2 Signatures

-Every holder of stock represented by certificates shall be entitled to have a certificate signed by or in the name of the corporation by the Chairman or Vice Chairman of the Board of Directors, if any, or the President or a Vice President, and by the Treasurer or an Assistant Treasurer, or the Secretary or an Assistant Secretary, of the corporation certifying the number of shares owned by such holder in the corporation.
+Every holder of stock represented by certificates shall be entitled to have a certificate signed by or in the name of the corporation by any two authorized officers of the Exchange which shall include the Chair of the Board, if any, the Vice Chair of the Board, if any, the President, any Vice President, the Treasurer, any Assistant Treasurer, the Secretary and any Assistant Secretary, of the Exchange certifying the number of shares owned by such holder in the Exchange.
 Any or of all the signatures on the certificate may be a facsimile.
 In case any officer, transfer agent or registrar who has signed or whose facsimile signature has been placed upon a certificate shall have ceased to be such officer, transfer agent, or registrar before such certificate is issued, it may be issued by the Exchange with the same effect as if such person were such officer, transfer agent, or registrar at the date of issue.

 Section 8.3 Stock Ledger